 Procedural Justice and Social Regulation Across Group Boundaries: Does Subgroup

 Identity Undermine Relationship-Based Governance?
 Yuen J. Huo, University of

 California, Los Angeles

-groups, there were positive rather than negative correlations between measures of American
+Among all ethnic groups there is positive correlations between measures of American and

 Stages of Ethnic Identity Development in Minority Group Adolescents